Shelnutt2/db2struct/README.md

 Currently only a small portion of mariadb datatypes are supported.

-Were applicable sqll.Null versions are also supported
+Were applicable sql.Null versions are also supported

 -   int
 -   bigint